fabiog1901/IoT-predictive-maintenance/README.md

 **STEP 1** : Create the project

-Return to the main page and click on **New Project**, using this GitHub project as the source.
+Return to the main page and click on **New Project**, using this GitHub project as the source: `https://github.com/fabiog1901/IoT-predictive-maintenance`.

 ![](./images/image8.png)